danielecampione/open_teradata_viewer/readme.txt

 DR 139067 DatabaseMetaData getSQLKeywords method to query SYSLIB.SQLRestrictedWords DR 140609 Additional support for DISTINCT user-defined types

+This release includes changes to address the following DRs, originally included in release 13.00.00.29:

+DR 155367 Intermittent socket communication failures when using setQueryTimeout with large result sets DR 160371 Intermittent "Read timeout after abort was sent" on Linux

 This release includes changes to address the following DRs, originally included in release 13.00.00.26: